The Sign of the Music Box Theatre |

 After the show, when she was signing Playbills, she was answering any questions anyone had.
 She explained how the training for the circus stunts and incorporating the Fosse choreography.
 She was thrilled to see how many people were thrilled with the entire show.

-From Left to Right: My sister Natalie, The fabulous Patina Miller and myself
+From Left to Right: My sister Natalie, The fabulous Patina Miller and myself (after Natalie and I got our Playbills signed by her) |

 Another person was shocked at how much of a good time she was having.
 She was really skeptical about the whole thing, but she was laughing and during intermission, the only thing she was talking about was how fantastic the who thing is and how brilliant the circus stunts and choreography and the blocking flowed as one.